 Through this online master's degree program, aspiring pediatric nurse practitioners study concepts in assessing and maintaining individuals' health from birth through adolescence.
 They assess childhood illnesses and track pediatric patients' normal and abnormal developmental growth.
 Students may also take courses training them to instruct a community about ways to keep their children healthy.
 There are only a couple of M.S.N. nurse practitioner specialty programs available online.

-Online courses in pediatric nursing covers normal development and pathology for young patients.
+Online courses in pediatric nursing cover normal development and pathology for young patients.
 A self-paced schedule allows students to access the courses at any time.

-Students learn about common respiratory problems infants, children and adolescents face.
+Students learn about common respiratory problems in infants, children and adolescents.
 They study the treatment, seriousness and preventative methods for these illnesses, including drugs, surgery or another form of medical care.

 Students completing the post-master's pediatric nurse certificate programs study concepts in diagnosing and treating health problems that affect children.
 Students must have a master's degree and nursing experience, including a year of clinical experience in pediatrics.
 Only a couple of online post-master's certificates are available.

 Typically, a 31-credit post-master's certificate takes a year or two to complete, depending on the class load.
 The majority of the classes are available online, but students are required to complete clinical experiences, which must be done in-person.
 Clinicals can be completed at hospitals or other health facilities.
 To access the online courses, students log onto web-based applications, such as Blackboard, where they can watch online videos, complete assignments and interact with professors and classmates.
 Students have access to the online library to complete research projects.

 Requirements for the online program include internet access and a working computer.
 They also need Adobe Reader, iTunes, Windows Media Player and Microsoft Office Suites.